-Wendy Williams Gifted $40K Diamond-Encrusted Watch From Husband Kevin Hunter Amidst Marriage Drama
+Wendy Williams Reportedly Gifted $40K Diamond-Encrusted Watch From Husband Kevin Hunter Amidst Marriage Drama

-Wendy Williams has allegedly been gifted a $40K diamond-encrusted watch from her husband Kevin Hunter as the couple’s marriage drama continues to unfold reported E!
+Wendy Williams has allegedly been gifted a $40,000 diamond-encrusted watch from her husband Kevin Hunter as the couple’s marriage drama continues to unfold, reported E!
 Entertainment News.
 The new gift comes on the heels of allegations that Hunter recently welcomed a child with his mistress Sharina Hudson.

 E!
 News reported that the stunning piece is covered with a slew of stunning diamonds.

-“Kevin came in on Thursday and got Wendy a customized diamond encrusted Frank Muller watch,” alleged a source to E!.
+“Kevin came in on Thursday and got Wendy a customized diamond encrusted Frank Muller watch,” alleged a source to E!
+News.

 The stunning bauble was reportedly purchased at Flawless Jewelry, located in New York City.

 “Kevin comes in and sees Eddie from Flawless for pretty much all of his jewelry needs,” the insider reveals.
 “He’s been a customer there for years and years.”

 The jeweler’s official site declares that Edward and the Mr. Flawless Team are committed to delivering masterpieces that are handcrafted with attention to detail and perfectionism.

 Hunter’s purchase comes on the heels of several rocky months for the high-profile couple.